-NEW: HimML is back on the Mac: for Mac OS X 10.5 and higher, and for Mac OS X 10.4
+HimML on the Mac: for Mac OS X 10.15 and higher.

 The HimML documentation is online!

 (Beware though of slight inaccuracies: I've noticed to my great disappointment that conditional compilation was not working; anyway it is obsolescent; however, and after six years, the debugger is finally working!)